UtahEFD/QES-documentation/docs/source/QES-Winds.rst

    the wake parameterization is applied.
 The entry region is shown in light red, and the equilibrium and recovery regions are shown in dark red.
-Black lines behind the last row in (a) demonstrate the shape of the sheltering profile Equation `[wakeAlpha] <#wakeAlpha>`__ (sparse understory) multiplied with a logarithmic inlet velocity profile.
+Black lines behind the last row in (a) demonstrate the shape of the sheltering profile (sparse understory) multiplied with a logarithmic inlet velocity profile.
 The black lines in (b) demonstrate the no-understory version.
 Blue patches indicate the high-pressure upwind deficit (UD) zones.
 Dotted lines show the boundaries of the shear mixing zones. (c) Top-down view of the object-aligned coordinate system for the ROC model.
 The coordinate :math:`x'` is the streamwise distance downwind of each row, and is aligned with the reference wind direction and :math:`x` is the row-orthogonal distance from a row.

 A wake model forms the basis of the ROC parameterizations.
 It applies a wake from each row of vegetation separately, and the superposition of